Know what to do before, during and after your flight

 In general, if you want to travel outside the U.S., you’ll need a passport to enter other countries and re-enter the U.S. A passport is an officially issued government document certifying your identity and citizenship, allowing you to travel abroad with the protections guaranteed to U.S. citizens.
 Here’s our guide for how to apply for a passport.
 Apply early for a passport and consult our passport photo tips to make the process as smooth as possible.
 If you already have a passport, be sure it’s valid for six months or more as some countries will not allow you to enter with a passport that expires within six months.
 Some countries also require that your passport contain one or more blank pages for stamps.

 Check the visa requirements as some countries require a visa to enter the country.
-Refer to information from the embassy of the country you’re planning to visit and the U.S. Department of State.
+Refer to information from the embassy or consulate of the country you’re planning to visit and the U.S. Department of State’s list of visa requirements by country.
 If you do need a visa, submit your visa application early, as it can take weeks to process depending on your destination.
 Visit the U.S. Department of State website for comprehensive information regarding passports, visas and other documents required for travel no matter where you’re headed.

 Consider travel health insurance